-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 5.1 In your jurisdiction, do certain types of cyber incidents (eg, data breaches, unauthorised destruction, data leakage) trigger mandatory or voluntary notification requirements?
 How are such incidents defined?
 Are notification requirements dependent on the type of information affected?
 If so, what types?

-Data protection: In principle, a business operator which causes a breach of personal data is encouraged to submit a report on the data breach to the Personal Information Protection Commission (PPC) and to notify the affected data subjects accordingly.
-However, reporting and notification are not legally required under the current Act on the Protection of Personal Information.
+Data protection.
+A business operator which causes a certain breach of personal data must submit a report of the data breach incident to the PPC and notify the affected data subjects if the data subjects' rights and interests are likely to be infringed as further specified by rules set by the PPC.

-This will change under the amended Act on the Protection of Personal Information, which will require business operators to submit a report on data breaches to the PPC and notify the affected data subjects if their rights and interests are likely to be infringed.

-Cybersecurity: If cyber incidents occur, mandatory notification is not required.
-But as a form of voluntary notification, under the Cybersecurity Policy for Critical Infrastructure Protection (Fourth Edition) formulated by the Cybersecurity Strategy Headquarters, critical infrastructure operators are encouraged to report information system failures – including indications of these failures – and cyber incidents which threaten the confidentiality, integrity or availability of information to the National Centre of Incident Readiness and Strategy for Cybersecurity through competent ministries and agencies.
+Cybersecurity.
+If cyber incidents occur, mandatory notification is not required.
+But as a form of voluntary notification, under the Cybersecurity Policy for Critical Infrastructure Protection formulated by the CSHQ, critical infrastructure operators are encouraged to report information system failures, including signs of these failures and cyber incidents which threaten confidentiality, integrity, and availability of information, to the NISC through competent ministries and agencies.

-In addition, in the financial industry, guidelines require financial companies to report data breaches.
-In the telecommunications industry, if a serious accident – including a cyber incident – occurs, the business operator must report the incident without delay to the minister for internal affairs and communication (Article 28 of the Telecommunications Business Act).
-Similar duties apply in a few other industries.
+In addition, in the financial industry, financial companies are required to report data breaches of personal data.
+In the telecommunications industry, if a serious accident including a cyber incident occurs, the business operation must report the incident without delay to the Minister for Internal Affairs and Communication (Telecommunications Business Act, Article 28).
+Similar duties apply to a few other industries.

 5.2 What are the mandatory or voluntary cyber-incident notification requirements?
 For example, to whom must notification be sent (eg, individuals, regulators, public filings)?
 Is there a required form or format?
 What is the timeframe for notification?
 Is the organisation that suffered the cyber-incident obliged to provide services, compensation or specific information to individuals who were affected?
 What are the exceptions/safe harbours that would allow organisations to avoid or not make notifications (eg, no risk of harm; information accessed was encrypted)?

-Regarding data protection, if there is a breach of personal data held by a business operator, the operator is encouraged by the Personal Information Protection Commission (PPC) to report the breach to the PPC as described in question 5.1.
-Prompt reporting is desirable, but no specific deadline is imposed.
-If personal data has not been substantially disclosed to third parties – such as where the data breached was subject to advanced encryption – or in the case of very minor personal data breaches such as mis-transmission of an email, there is no obligation to submit a report to the PPC.
+Regarding data protection, if there is a breach of personal data held by a business operator and the data subjects' rights and interests are likely to be infringed as further specified by rules set by the PPC, the operator must submit a report to the PPC and notify the affected data subjects as described in question 5.1.
+The reporting obligation is two-staged; when a business operator recognises that a data breach happens, it must promptly submit an initial report on the matters known at the time of reporting, and it must submit a final report within 30 days (60 days in the case of a data breach caused by wrongful intent).
+If the breached data is under advanced encryption, there is no obligation to submit a report to the PPC.

-Furthermore, to prevent secondary damage and the recurrence of such incidents in the future, it is desirable to promptly contact data subjects about such incidents and promptly disclose the facts and measures taken to prevent any recurrence.
+Furthermore, if mandatory reporting to the PPC is required, the operator must notify the affected data subjects unless such notification is difficult and alternative measures are taken.

 In addition, some industries, such as the financial industry, are subject to special regulations.